 - Address and Country;

-We will collect the above information from you if you:
+We may also collect information from you if you:

 - contact us via post, email, fax or telephone and provide any personal data;